ajinkyaT/CNN_Intent_Classification/README.md

 Intent classification and named entity recognition are the two most important parts while making a goal oriented chatbot.

 There are many open source python packages for making  a chatbot, Rasa  is one of them.
 The cool thing about Rasa is that every part of the stack is fully customizable and easily interchangeable.
-Although Rasa has an excellent built in support for intent classification task but one can also specify their own model for the task, check [Processing Pipeline](https://nlu.rasa.com/pipeline.html) for more information on it.
+Although Rasa has an excellent built in support for intent classification task but we can also specify our own model for the task, check [Processing Pipeline](https://nlu.rasa.com/pipeline.html) for more information on it.

 ## Resources